AIR-DISCOVER/TOIST/README.md

 This repository is a PyTorch implementation.

 ## Datasets
-Please follow the instructions in [the official website](https://github.com/coco-tasks/dataset) to download the COCO-Tasks dataset.
+Please follow the instructions in [the official website of COCO-Tasks](https://github.com/coco-tasks/dataset) to download the dataset.

 You can organize the 'data' folder as follows:
 ```